clendinning1/employee-database/to delete/TO-DO.md

 # TO-DO

+// to do:

+// 1. choices need to pull from db in prompts.js
+// 2. the final additive is an update rather than an add
+// 3. get the main menu functioning properly
+// 4.
+FORMAT LISTS
+// THEN
+// potentially done??? do recording and submit???

 ## inquirer steps
 6. WHEN I choose to add a role THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database
 7. WHEN I choose to add an employee THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database